flutternoob/responsify/README.md

   via an emulator or a physical device<BR>
 * I currently have no way to test this library on Apple and Linux devices<BR>

-# Known Issues
+## Known Issues

-* For a Windows device which has dark mode enabled, the Platform brightness is identified as light mode.
+* For a Windows computer that has dark mode enabled, the Platform brightness is identified as light mode.
 I do not know why.<BR>

-# References
+## References

 1) [https://material.io/blog/device-metrics](https://material.io/blog/device-metrics)
 2) [https://developer.android.com/training/multiscreen/screendensities](https://developer.android.com/training/multiscreen/screendensities)